hiransh-dev/FurnitureFlipper/README.md

 - ### 🔐 Authentication & Authorization with Passport

   This project uses the Passport authentication middleware to facilitate user registration and login.
-In addition to authentication, Passport is also used to generate a session cookie and serialize/deserialize the user for authorization of operations such as editing and deleting authored listings, as well as performing other actions on questions in backend.
+In addition to authentication, Passport is also used to generate a session cookie and serialize/deserialize the user for backend authorization of operations such as editing and deleting authored listings, as well as performing other actions on questions.

 - ### 📝 CRUD operations with RESTful